 While bamboo is sustainable, it can be a bit more expensive than hardwood.
 And, in the event you want to change the style, it can be difficult to refinish.

 18. Natural bamboo

 Light bamboo flooring is the most popular choice because it comes in its natural form.
 It’s also less expensive than other options because it doesn’t require extra staining or finishing.

 Make your kitchen a bit more exotic with stained bamboo that mimics tigerwood.
 This looks great teamed up with other natural shades.

-Keep things simple with mono-toned bamboo flooring like this.
-I like how the large kitchen drawers have been created in a similar colour for a consistent look.
+Keep things simple with mono-toned bamboo flooring.
+Have your kitchen cabinets in a similar colour for a consistent look.

 If you have a small kitchen, you can still go dark.
-Take this space, for example.
-It’s a tiny home that uses dark countertops and dark floors.
-The key to pulling this look off is to combine it with plenty of white for balance!
+The key to pulling off the look is to combine your dark countertops and dark floors with plenty of white for balance.